shipos-tech/shipos-tech.github.io/index.md

 				smaller pieces that are event-driven.
 It makes your software leaner, agile and responsive to real-time events.
 This has made it possible to create complex software solutions in record time.
-Wilhelmsen's Smart Rope solution and their Digiboiler software was created in just a few weeks weeks.</p>
+Quick prototypes, fail fast and learn quicly with short iteration cycles.
+Wilhelmsen's Smart Rope solution and their Digiboiler software was created in just a few weeks.</p>
 				<p>It is far easier to manage EDA software.
 Smaller pieces
-				makes for easier debugging and faster development cycles.
+				makes for easier troubleshooting and faster development.
 				Pieces are more loosly coupled.
 Updates are easier and negative consequences from errors are more contained.
 All these benefits lower the cost of creating and managing the